manvirheer/manvirheer/Readme.md

 ### Skills 🚀
 Here are some of the technical skills that I've developed so far:

-Programming languages: Java ☕, C 💻, JavaScript 🌐, TypeScript 🌟
+Programming languages: Java ☕, C 💻, JavaScript 🌐, TypeScript 🌟, Python 🐍

 Web development: HTML 🌐, CSS 🎨, React ⚛️, NestJS 🌳